-- 9. Are staff who have managerial responsibilities required to receive training on equal opportunities? - 10.
-Do you observe, as far as possible, the CRE's code of practice for employment, as approved by parliament in 1983, or a comparable statutory code?
-Or guidance issued under equivalent legislation in another member state, which gives practical guidance to employers and others on the elimination of racial discrimination and the promotion of equality of opportunity in employment, including monitoring of workforce matters and steps that can be taken to encourage people from ethnic minorities to apply for jobs or take up training opportunities? - ★11.
-Is it your policy as an employer to comply with your statutory obligations under the Sex Discrimination Act 1975, as amended, the Equal Pay Act 1970, and the Disability Discrimination Act 1995 - all of which apply in Great Britain - or equivalent legislation in the countries in which you employ staff? - ★12.
-In the last three years, has any finding of unlawful sex or disability discrimination in the employment field been made against your organisation by the employment tribunal, the employment appeal tribunal, or any court, or in comparable proceedings in any other jurisdiction? - ★13.
-If the answer to question 12 is yes, what steps have you taken as a result of that finding? - ★14.
+- ★8.
+Is it your policy as an employer to comply with your statutory obligations under the Sex Discrimination Act 1975, as amended, the Equal Pay Act 1970, and the Disability Discrimination Act 1995 all of which apply in Great Britain or equivalent legislation in the countries in which you employ staff? - ★9.
+In the last three years, has any finding of unlawful sex or disability discrimination in the employment field been made against your organisation by any court or tribunal, or in comparable proceedings in any other jurisdiction? - ★10.
+If the answer to question 9 is yes, what steps have you taken as a result of that finding? - ★11.
 If you are not currently subject to UK legislation, please supply details of your experience in complying with equivalent legislation that is designed to eliminate discrimination (especially racial discrimination) and to promote equality of opportunity.